Introduction

 position.pop("fingerprint", None)

-As they use tools, blockchain AI Agents are not limited to text format as outputs.
+Because they use tools, blockchain AI Agents are not limited to text-based outputs.
 Some prices evolution or holdings data might be better shown on a graph.
 Some token analysis might be usefully presented in a pdf report.
 Some information might be more efficient to listen to instead of reading.
 Shinkai tools are highly composable, and you can easily add capabilities by integrating an existing tool to your blockchain tool.
 A basic example would be integrating a text to speech tool for audio output.

 Our Cardano Native Token Analyzer tool is able to generate a trading chart, a Lorenz curve graph for holdings distribution analysis, a full pdf report, and a few minutes long podcast about a token.